 For those of you who enjoyed the time lapse video above, here’s the video I did back in December of 2008.
 As you can see, I’ve made the complete switch from Windows to Mac in the past two years.

 Well that was fun, going down memory lane.
 I hope this page helps people understand that my journey into podcasting as my career didn’t happen over night.
 As I write this, it’s been five years.
 An amazing five years.
 The best part is that I have all this experience to share with my clients.
-Let me help you avoid all the costly mistakes that I’ve made and teach you what I’ve learned.
+If you would like to avoid all the costly mistakes that I’ve made and teach you what I’ve learned, check out my various podcast tutorials by clicking here.